archana-nagaraj/Weather-Dashboard/README.md

     2. an icon representation of weather conditions
     3. temperature
     4. humidity
 7. Searched cities are stored in local storage.
+Upto 10 cities are displayed in the search history and follows a LIFO ( Last in first out) rule.
 8. User can select/click on cities from the search history to view the weather response.
 9. This app will run in the **browser** - Chrome and Mozilla-Firefox